 - Before starting a fire, check the RM website for a burn ban and if there is none in effect, proceed to check the conditions and have adequate fire fighting tools close at hand (water hose, rake, shovel)

-Take a look at the FireSmart manuals for more information on fire prevention tips.
-Just click on the image!
+- Take a look at the FireSmart Begins at Home Manual for more information on fire prevention tips.